-Those students who hope to pursue additional graduate training (i.e., Ph.D.) or desire focused research on a topic of interest are encouraged to select the thesis option.
-Students who select this option work closely with their thesis advisor to develop an empirical or scholarly theoretical project, which is evaluated and approved by a committee chosen by the student and his advisor.
-Students are expected to work independently during all aspects of the thesis, including design, data collection, analysis and written report, though at points during the research group the students may collaborate on aspects of studies.
-Nonetheless, the final thesis must be the individual student's own work.
-A final thesis report is written by the student, approved by the Thesis Committee, defended orally by the student and submitted, along with the committee's evaluation, to the Academic Dean for credit toward the master's degree.
+Those students who hope to pursue additional graduate training (such as a doctoral degree) or desire focused research on a topic of interest are encouraged to select the thesis option.
+Students who select this option work closely with their thesis advisor to develop an empirical or scholarly theoretical project, which is evaluated and approved by the student's advisor.
+A final thesis report is written by the student, and approved by the advisor and Director of Research.
+The thesis is then submitted to the Academic Dean for credit toward the master's degree.
 The format will be such that it is an article ready to be submitted to a journal or for conference presentation.
-Submitting the article will be a condition of completion of the thesis.

 Admission to the thesis option is subject to restrictions as determined by the Director of Research and the Academic Dean.
 The option may be limited by the number of available thesis advisors and by the student's qualifications to pursue the thesis option.
+A detailed description of the Thesis program is available through the PSI website, Director of Research, and the Registrar.
 Students are not guaranteed the possibility of participating in the thesis option.
+Upon acceptance to the thesis program, the student will obtain a thesis advisor in collaboration with the Director of Research.
+Matching to an advisor is done in consideration of student and advisor research interests and advisor availability.
+It is the student's ultimate responsibility to be aware of appropriate deadlines (available from the Director of Research), collect needed documentation, and adhere to PSI requirements related to theses.